tinkerbeast/MyWpTheme/README-DEV.md

 Roadmap to next version
 -----------------------

-* Build for sass components
+~* Build for sass components
-* Use wp ids and classes in my theme
+~* Use wp ids and classes in my theme
+* Assign proper roles to the elements
 * Move navbar into header
 * Modify custom css for better bootstrap integration
 * Keep css in proper files
+* Add code pretifier
 * Wordpress background and heading colour support integration
 * Post content image and blockquote support
+* Screen reader check
 * Build and sanity and smoke tests

 Big list of TODOs and DONEs